X-sam/P21e3-Merge-Split-Tools/README.md

 STEPSplit- Given a step file with assemblies, splits into proposed ZIP assembly form.
 Work In Progress.

-ARMSplit- Given a step file, uses ARM to split the workpieces into separate files.
+PMISplit- Given a step file, uses ARM to split the workpieces into a separate file.
+This effectively puts all the geometry in one file and everything else in another.